arbitrary-dev/stocks/README.md

 Stocks
 ======

-When you are a fancy aspiring guy who wants to track their stocks prices…
+When you are a fancy aspiring guy who wants to track his stocks prices…

 Just create `~/.stocks` with your favorite stocks:
 ```